NicholasMorris-1/rdkit-ocaml/README.md

 This project relies on a compiled from source RDkit (which I have included as a git submodule).
 I would recommend using nix and the provided nix-shell to manage dependencies.

-Simply install [Nix](https://nixos.org/download/) if you havent already, then run form the root directory #
+Simply install [Nix](https://nixos.org/download/) if you haven't  already, then run form the root directory

 `nix-shell`